Doopsgezinde kerk, Haarlem: Nowadays

-The church is still being used by the mennonites, services take place on an alternating schedule, with one week in the 'Grote Vermaning' in Haarlem and the following week in the 'Kleine Vermaning in Heemstede.
-Associated with the church is a youth house, which serves as a meeting place for young people on a weekly basis.
+The church is still being used by the Mennonites, services take place on an alternating schedule, with one week in the 'Grote Vermaning' in Haarlem and the following week in the 'Kleine Vermaning in Heemstede.
+Associated with the church is a youth house (Sneel), which serves as a meeting place for young people on a weekly basis.
 Next to the entrance on the 'Grote Houtstraat' (Street) is a small shop and café located, a project from the church and the 'Hartekampgroep' where people with intellectual disabilities work.
 The shop is called 'Jansje'.
 At that same entrance of the church is a big hallway to the church, built by Pieter Teyler van der Hulst, for his carriage.
 Nowadays the hallway is being used as photo exhibition.
-The church is daily opened to public when people are at work in the church, or on open momuments day.
-2 days in the month there is a theatrical guided tour, in dutch.
+The church is daily opened to public when people are at work in the church, or on open monuments day.
+Two days a month there is a theatrical guided tour, in Dutch.

-List of teachers

-Name board of the ministers (called teachers) and deacons of the church in the 18th century.